 What are the different types of clinical trials?

-• Treatment trials test new treatments (like a new cancer drug, new approaches to surgery or radiation therapy, new combinations of treatments, or new methods such as gene therapy).
+These trials are designed to test new treatments such as new cancer drugs, new approaches to surgery or radiation therapy, new combinations of treatments, or new methods (e.g. gene therapy).
 See Taking Part in Clinical Trials: What Cancer Patients Need to Know.

-• Prevention trials test new approaches, such as medicines, vitamins, minerals, or other supplements that doctors believe may lower the risk of a certain type of cancer.
-These trials look for the best way to prevent cancer in people who have never had cancer or to prevent cancer from coming back or a new cancer occuring in people who have already had cancer.
-See Understanding Prevention Trials for additional information, as well as Taking Part in Clinical Trials: Cancer Prevention Studies.
+These trials are designed to test new approaches, such as medicines, vitamins, minerals, or other supplements that doctors believe may lower the risk of a certain type of cancer.
+The trials look for the best way to prevent cancer in people who have never had cancer or to prevent cancer from coming back or a new cancer occurring in people who have already had cancer.
+See Understanding Prevention Trials for additional information.

-• Screening trials test the best way to find cancer, especially in its early stages.
+The trials test the best way to detect cancer, especially in its early stages.
 See Understanding Screening Trials for additional information.

 What are the phases of clinical trials?

-Most clinical research that involves the testing of a new drug progresses in an orderly series of steps, called phases.
-This allows researchers to ask and answer questions in a way that results in reliable information about the drug and protects the patients.
-Clinical trials are usually classified into one of three phases:
+Most clinical research that involves testing of new drugs or medical devices is done in an orderly series of steps, called phases.
+This allows researchers to ask and answer questions in a scientific and reliable way and to protect patients from unnecessary risks.
+Clinical trials are usually divided into three phases:

-• Phase I trials: These first studies in people evaluate how a new drug should be given (by mouth, injected into the blood, or injected into the muscle), how often, and what dose is safe.
+• Phase I trial: This first phase evaluates how a new drug should be given (by mouth or injection), how often, and what dose is safe.
 A phase I trial usually enrolls only a small number of patients, sometimes as few as a dozen.

-• Phase II trials: A phase II trial continues to test the safety of the drug, and begins to evaluate how well the new drug works.
-Phase II studies usually focus on a particular type of cancer.
+• Phase II trial: The second phase continues to test the safety of the drug, and begins to evaluate how well the new drug works.
+Phase II studies are usually focused on a particular type of cancer.

-• Phase III trials: These studies test a new drug, a new combination of drugs, or a new surgical procedure in comparison to the current standard.
-A participant will usually be assigned to the standard group or the new group at random (called randomization).
-Phase III trials often enroll large numbers of people and may be conducted at many doctors' offices, clinics, and cancer centers nationwide.
+• Phase III trial: This phase tests a new drug, a new combination of drugs, or a new surgical procedure in comparison to the current standard.
+The goal of the study is to determine if the drug, or the procedure, or the new device is really improving the outcomes of the treatment.
+Participants are usually assigned randomly to the standard or the new group in the study (this is called randomization).
+Phase III trials often enroll large numbers of people and may be conducted at many doctors' offices, clinics, and cancer centers nationwide and internationally.